 By Gertrude Chavez-Dreyfuss

-NEW YORK, Aug 3 (Reuters) – Chinese cryptocurrency addresses sent more than $2.2 billion worth of digital tokens to addresses tied to illegal activity such as scams and darknet market list operations between April 2019 and June 2021, according to a report from blockchain data platform Chainalysis released on Tuesday.
+NEW YORK, Aug 3 (Reuters) – Chinese cryptocurrency addresses sent more than $2.2 billion worth of digital tokens to addresses tied to illegal activity such as scams and darknet market operations between April 2019 and June 2021, darknet websites according to a report from blockchain data platform Chainalysis released on Tuesday.

 The report analyzes China’s cryptocurrency activity amid government crackdowns.

 However, China’s transaction volume with illicit addresses has fallen drastically over the two-year period in terms of absolute value and relative to other countries, Chainalysis said.

 The big reason is the absence of large-scale Ponzi schemes such as the 2019 scam involving crypto wallet and exchange PlusToken that originated in China, it noted.

 Users and customers lost an estimated $3 billion to $4 billion from the PlusToken scam.

 The vast majority of China’s illegal fund movements in crypto has been related to scams, although that has declined as well, the Chainalysis report said.

 “This is most likely because of both the awareness raised by PlusToken, as well as the crackdowns in the area,” said Gurvais Grigg, darkmarket url global public sector chief technology officer at Chainalysis, in an email to Reuters.